Isaac Baley

 Journal of International Economics (Vol. 126, Sep 2020)

-Terms of trade uncertainty can fuel more trade in a simple general equilibrium trade model with information frictions.
+Terms-of-trade uncertainty can fuel more trade in a simple general-equilibrium trade model with information frictions.

 American Economic Journal: Macroeconomics (Vol. 11, No. 1, Jan 2019)